 Amslee Institute on October 16, 2018

-Halloween is just around the corner and you may see some teal colored pumpkins on display.
+Halloween is just around the corner and you may see some teal-colored pumpkins on display.
 Did you know there is a special meaning behind teal pumpkins?
-According to foodallergy.com, the Teal Pumpkin Project was designed to raise awareness of food allergies and promote inclusion of all trick-or-treaters throughout the Halloween season.
+According to foodallergy.com, the Teal Pumpkin Project was designed to raise awareness of food allergies and promote the inclusion of all trick-or-treaters throughout the Halloween season.

 Why Display a Teal Pumpkin?

 Halloween can be a stressful time for children with food allergies.
 These children may feel excluded from candy-centered holiday activities.
 Displaying a teal pumpkin tells trick-or-treaters and their families that you have non-food items available.
 This does not mean you can’t distribute candies, just that you have options for children who may be allergic.

 If you want to participate, there are several places to find teal pumpkins.
 Many craft stores have plastic and foam pumpkins in the seasonal displays.
 If you want to carve a real pumpkin, you can do that and then spray paint it teal.
 Whatever the source, the teal pumpkin should be prominently displayed on the front porch or in the front of the house so trick-or-treaters can easily see it.